 Please check out Suelain Moy's excellent interview of Dr. Fink, "Treating Bipolar Disorder: A Q & A with Dr. Candida Fink, Part 2."
 Dr. Fink's answers cover medication, therapy, self-help, and the benefits of having...

-I have been in a Federal Detention Center (FDC) for the past five months.
+About ten years ago, I was diagnosed as having bipolar disorder I. To qualify for a diagnosis of bipolar disorder I, you must have experienced at least one manic episode that was not triggered by medication or substance abuse.
+Most people with bipolar I experience depression, as well, but depression is not required for a diagnosis of bipolar I. I have been in a Federal Detention Center (FDC) for the past five months.
 In accordance with my attorney's advice, I cannot discuss any details of the case.
 Recently, I have started corresponding with Joe Kraynak, coauthor of Bipolar Disorder For Dummies.
 He requested that I share my insights from inside the criminal justice system regarding the way medications are prescribed and administered.

 My wife is seeing a psychiatrist who prescribed lithium for her bipolar disorder.
 Recently, she visited another doctor, who prescribed Mobic (meloxicam), a nonsteroidal anti-inflammatory drug (NSAID), for pain and swelling in her knee.
 A couple weeks later, we spent the afternoon in the emergency room, where my wife was treated for lithium toxicity and had her lithium blood level checked.